OSBORNE HOUSE

 Special features

-All rooms have roll-top baths, walk-in showers, DVD players and gas log fires.
+All suites have roll-top baths, walk-in showers, DVD players and a lounge area with a gas log fire, so you'll be cosy whatever the weather.

 Also…